-In concert with the upcoming leadership transition, the Authority continues to proactively develop long-term strategies to ensure adequate capacity for processing and disposal of future waste volumes.
+Going forward, the Authority continues to proactively develop long-term strategies to ensure adequate capacity for processing and disposal of future waste volumes.
 Identifying next generation disposal capacity is largely underway as staff evaluate several options.
 Additionally, staff are vigilantly assessing future regulatory changes and emerging risks.
 Proactively developing strategies for reasonable and affordable tip rates and operational improvements will be critical in ensuring the Authority retains operational flexibility for future economic and regulatory challenges, to maintain sound business continuity, and to successfully and safely manage solid waste.